 In 1989, it was agreed that the Loyola Medal would be established as an award by Concordia University and given every two years to an outstanding individual who meets the specified criteria:

-- Recipients shall be outstanding citizens as evidenced by their character and life philosophy and who have made a significant contribution to Canada.
+Outstanding citizens as evidenced by their character and life philosophy and who have made a significant contribution to Canada.
 They shall embody the ideals and spirit which characterized Loyola College.

-- Recipients will be individuals whose receipt of the award will bring prestige to both the Concordia and Loyola names.
+Individuals whose receipt of the award will bring prestige to both the Concordia and Loyola names.

-The selection process is private and discretionary.
-The committee makes its final recommendation to the Honorary Degree and Convocation Committee of the Concordia University Board of Governors.
+The selection committee makes a recommendation to the Honorary Degree and Convocation Committee of the Concordia University Board of Governors.

 Based upon that recommendation, the Board of Governors makes the final decision of the recipient of the Loyola Medal.